MaggiN1337/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+With the methods `find_lane_pixels()` and `search_around_poly()` in lines 308 to 421, I identify the lanes on the images, based on whether on the previous image both lanes were found or not.
+Then I search on the histogram of the bottom-half-image for the highest peaks on the left and right side, to find a starting point for the lanes on the bottom of the image.
+I used the sliding window method from the class, with 10 small but high winows, as you can see here:
 ![alt text][image11]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines 413 through 451 in my code in `measure_curvature_and_center_distance()`
+I did this in lines 424 through 463 in my code in `measure_curvature_and_center_distance()` First I figured out the lane size in pixels from my image after prespective transformation.
+I decided for the whole image height and a width of 100 pixels for the size of the lane on my image.
+I assumed, that this equals the offical lane size of 30 to 3.7 meters, so that I found my y-/x-meters per pixel.

+To calculate the distance from the center of the lane, I simply assumed that the camera is in the center (width/2)of image.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in lines 465 through 497 in my code in the function `draw_lane()`.
 Here is an example of my result:

 ![alt text][image12]

-Annotated lane with information about curve radius and distance from center of the lane:
+I also added the information about curve radius and distance from center of the lane to the image by using the function `draw_data()` in lines 499 to 518.
+See the output:
 ![alt text][image13]

 ---